scart97/thunder-speech/docs/Ultimate guide.md

 Sometimes it's multiple `.txt` files, one for each audio.
 Another popular option is to have some `.csv` or `.json` file with the metadata of multiple examples.

-The recomendation here is that you convert all of the labels to the same format before training.
+The recommendation here is that you convert all the labels to the same format before training.
 This will simplify the data loading, and any tools that you build to inspect the data can be shared between datasets.
 There's no obvious choice here, but the nemo manifest format has some pros: